 When opened, filter menus are much longer than mobile screens.
 Customers must scroll repeatedly to see all options.

 2. Difficulty in applying multiple filters: Our research shows that visitors who apply two or more filters are more likely to continue to a product details page.
-However, only 2% of customers that used filters applied two or more filters.
+However, only 2% of customers that used filters on mobile applied two or more filters.
 Many mobile sites lack clear visual cues that multiple filters may be applied.
 Even when such cues exist, desktop-designed menus on mobile are often too small and accidental taps on wrong elements are frequent.
 As a result, customers may find themselves on a page they were not interested in.
 We also see frequent zooming and tilting behavior, that often results in misaligned page borders and misplaced elements.

 Another common issue that limits multiple filter application is pages reload after each filter is applied.
 This hinders the user experience when the page reload is slow, and does not meet the customers’ expectation of a fast-reacting mobile site.
 Therefore, even if the customer applied one filter, they are not likely to repeat the process.